DTAAD: Dual Tcn-Attention Networks for Anomaly Detection in Multivariate Time Series Data: Introduction

 The main contributions of this paper are summarized as follows.

 \begin{itemize} \item According to our knowledge, TCN is rarely introduced in deep anomaly detection designs for multivariate time and is usually used only for pure prediction.
-We first send the input time series into two parallel TCN components, which are called global TCN and local TCN, to simulate the complex mode of both the global and local time patterns simultaneously.
-Next, the time series learned from each temporal convolutional component are sent to a separate encoder with the aim of studying the dependencies between the different series.
-The introduction of meta-learning (MAML) can help maintain optimal detection performance even with limited data \cite{finn2017model}. \end{itemize}

-\begin{itemize} \item After all, TCN is a variant of the CNN, although the perceptual field can be extended using dilated convolution, but still subject to limitations, so we treat the overall model as an AR and adding AE structure combined, using the Transformer's feature of being able to capture relevant information of any length for an integrated design.
-Using causal convolution and dilated convolution as local TCN and global TCN, introducing scaling methods and feedback mechanisms to improve the prediction accuracy and expand the association discrepancy, here we propose an anomaly detection framework based on local and global attention mechanisms to reflect anomalous discrepancies. \end{itemize}
+We introduce it into anomaly detection and combine it with meta-learning (MAML) \cite{finn2017model} to help maintain the best anomaly detection performance with limited data. \end{itemize}

+\begin{itemize} \item Here, we propose an anomaly detection framework based on local and global attention based on the architecture of AR and AE combined with the introduction of a feedback mechanism to reflect anomaly differences. \end{itemize}

+\begin{itemize} \item The dilation convolution in the design of DTAAD is only set to the minimum convolution layers ensuring the global perception field.
+In addition, only a single-layer transformer encoder is used.
+This model belongs to the ultra-lightweight model, and the training time is reduced by $99\%$ compared with other baseline methods. \end{itemize}